Iltwats/Competitive-Programming-SolvedProblems/Why_Do_CompetitiveProgramming.md

   Let's discuss something if you think CP is the thing that you wanna do.

-  Many of us set this goal like I wanna be red and continuously **looking at the goal** and not enjoying our **current** hard works.
-I am not red but I can guarantee myself that when I will be red I will be happy for a day or two and will get used to it.
-So what was my 3-4 years of hard work all about?
-Just a day of excitement?
-I don't believe in so.
-Wouldn't it be great if I could live those 3-4 years of my life with excitement?
-Well yes.
-This is what I am currently doing.
-I am living in the present, working hard and whether I become successful or not I will still be happy as I was **alive** throughout the whole process and lived my life to the fullest.

   May you find that something that you have been looking for throughout your life!

 - ### [Getting into Competitive Programming](https://github.com/the-hyp0cr1t3/CC)